marcellodibello/misc/index.md

 > Suppose a male employee at a fitness center repeatedly goes into the women’s locker room and is fired.
 Now it’s true that “changing the em­ployee’s sex would have yielded a different choice by the em­ployer” and that his sex was a “but-for” cause of the decision to fire him.
 But the negative treatment the employee faced was not sex discrimination provided the employer imposed no double standard for men and women, such as a bathroom policy that imposed the same burden on men and women: Each is prevented from entering the opposite sex’s private space.

 So these seem to be good counterexamples.
 And it does not help to say that discrmination also requires harm.
-There is harm in this cases because the emplyoee is fired -- clearly a harm -- just not a harm that, intuitvely, can be traced back to sex.
+There is harm in this cases because the emplyoee is fired -- clearly a harm.
+But it is not a harm that, intuitively, can be traced back to sex.
+Male and females lifeguards are not differently harmed (fired) because of their sex.

 ## Differential treatment that is unevenly harmful for people of different sexes